 About the Authors

 Bryant Foster leads human factors and user experience efforts for the company and specializes in the medical devices and pharmaceutical products.
 Before co-founding Research Collective, Bryant worked as a user experience researcher at Google X (now X Development) and as a human factors consultant with the Agilis Consulting Group.
-Bryant can be found on LinkedIn here.
+You can find Bryant on LinkedIn here.

 Anders Orn | Human Factors Scientist | Research Collective